amalto/platform6-ui-components/components/custom-form-dialog/README.md

 # CustomFormDialog

-Allow you to render a custom component passed from his props.
+Allow you to render a custom component in a modal.

 ## Install
 To install the CustomFormDialog component run: